When a child steps outside...

 We partner with schools and other community centers to bring nature to their youth by designing and

 We also host nature-based community events that encourage kids, teens, and their families to explore the outdoors.

-We are on a mission to provide all kids and teens, especially those who have the least opportunity, with a joyful connection to our natural world through our Outdoor Learning Zones, outdoor education training, and nature-based community events.
+We are on a mission to provide every child, especially those who have the least opportunity, with a joyful connection to our natural world through our Outdoor Learning Zones, outdoor education training, and nature-based community workshops and events.